 They raised funds for Brighton Housing Trust (BHT)’s First Base Day Centre, which supports homeless people in the city, helping them get secure accommodation and access healthcare, training and employment.

-GRE Assets, with a major residential development at Brighton Marina, was one of the corporate sponsors for the event, which took place at Preston Park Velodrome, from 7am to 7pm.
+GRE Assets, with a major residential development at Brighton Marina, sponsored the event, which took place at Preston Park Velodrome, from 7am to 7pm.

 “We are very pleased to have supported this excellent event, and the work of BHT, which has helped hundreds of vulnerable people in Brighton to find a better life,” said Michael El-Kassir, at GRE Assets.
 “This will be the first stage in a long-term partnership between GRE Assets and BHT.”